RZomerman/ST-SA3ES-Internet-Streamer-Conversion/PCB/Board_Description.md

 ## Sony Supply

-The Sony logic board provides a regulated 5V supply.
+The Sony logic board provides a regulated 5V supply through pin 2 and 3 of CN701.

 This 5V rail is used as the primary power source for the interface PCB.